wesleybertipaglia/weblinter/README.md

 ## ⚙️ Configuration

-Create a `.weblinterrc` file in your project root:
+Create a `.weblinter` file in your project root:

 ```json
 {